Snowpark Container Services: Additional considerations for services

 • This OAuth token is valid only within the specific Snowflake service.
 You cannot copy the OAuth token and use it outside the service.

-• Using the OAuth token, the containers connect with Snowflake as a user and service role as follows:
+• Using the OAuth token, the containers connect with Snowflake as the service user and use the service’s owner role.

 • Using the OAuth token to connect will create a new session.
 The OAuth token is not associated with any existing SQL session.